mewfree/personal-website-gatsby/src/pages/blog/facebook-insights-api-2/index.md

 This is how "level" comes into consideration.

-Here is a sample code for account results at the campaign level that should be familiar from [my previous article](/blog/guide-facebook-insights-api).
+Here is a sample Python code for account results at the campaign level that should be familiar from [my previous article](/blog/guide-facebook-insights-api).

 ```python
 from facebook_business.api import FacebookAdsApi